Sunday, October 24, 2010

 Here's why the Yankees didn't win the Pennant:

 4. A.J.
 Burnett.
+I will always be grateful to him for the 2009 title.
+But he was a big reason why we didn't win one in 2010.
 Somebody suggested he had the worst regular season of any Yankee starter ever to appear in a postseason.
 10-15?
 5.26 ERA?
 81 ERA+?
 1.511 WHIP?
 These are not the stats of a man who should be on the postseason roster.

 If A.J. had simply been 1 game under .500 in the regular season, 12-13, the Yankees would've finished 1 game ahead of the Tampa Bay Rays, won the AL East, and faced the Rangers in the ALDS before they could get any momentum and any additional confidence going, and they could have won, and advanced to face the Rays-Minnesota Twins winner.